v15.9.0.STS User's Guide

 - Adjusting references to relocated symbols to reflect the adjusted symbol values

 The linker uses relocation entries to adjust references to symbol values.
 The assembler creates a relocation entry each time a relocatable symbol is referenced.
 The linker then uses these entries to patch the references after the symbols are relocated.
-Example 2-1 contains a code fragment for a ARM device for which the assembler generates relocation entries.
+Example 2-3 contains a code fragment for a MSP430 device for which the assembler generates relocation entries.

-In Example 2-1, both symbols X and Y are relocatable.
+In Example 2-3, both symbols X and Y are relocatable.
 Y is defined in the .text section of this module; X is defined in another module.
-When the code is assembled, X has a value of 0 (the assembler assumes all undefined external symbols have values of 0), and Y has a value of 16 (relative to address 0 in the .text section).
-The assembler generates two relocation entries: one for X and one for Y. The reference to X is an external reference (indicated by the ! character in the listing).
-The reference to Y is to an internally defined relocatable symbol (indicated by the ' character in the listing).
+When the code is assembled, X has a value of 0 (the assembler assumes all undefined external symbols have values of 0), and Y has a value of 8.
+The assembler generates two relocation entries: one for X and one for Y. The reference to X is an external reference and the reference to Y is to an internally defined relocatable symbol (both are indicated by the ! character in the listing).

-After the code is linked, suppose that X is relocated to address 0x10014.
-Suppose also that the .text section is relocated to begin at address 0x10000; Y now has a relocated value of 0x10010.
+After the code is linked, suppose that X is relocated to address 0x0800.
+Suppose also that the .text section is relocated to begin at address 0x0600; Y now has a relocated value of 0x0608.
 The linker uses the relocation entry for the reference to X to patch the branch instruction in the object code:

 The linker creates an executable object file which can be loaded in several ways, depending on your execution environment.
 These methods include using Code Composer Studio or the hex conversion utility.
 For details, see Section 3.1.